-In Layout Designer, use the Fields window to choose what information you want displayed on the form.
+In Layout Designer, click the Fields button to choose what information you want displayed on the form.
 You can choose to show fields only on the screen in QuickBooks, on the printed form, or both.
 You can also use Layout Designer to customize the look of your invoices, sales receipts, estimates, credit memos, statements, and purchase orders.